brokenphilip/bulb-hub-commands/README.md

 # Note 4 - Roll the Dice
 for a list of rtd effects, see https://github.com/Phil25/RTD/blob/master/configs/rtd2_perks.default.cfg

+please note that the Flying rtd is broken and has been removed from the server

 ###### [back to top](https://github.com/brokenphilip/bulb-hub-commands#contents)
 # Note 5 - Give Weapon
 for a list of item indexes, see https://wiki.alliedmods.net/Team_fortress_2_item_definition_indexes